Tinkerforge/doc/en/source/Hardware/Bricklets/Current12.rst

 Test your Current12 Bricklet
 ----------------------------

-To test the Current12 Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the Current12 Bricklet you need to have the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` installed (for installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`) and the Brick Viewer has to be connected to the Brick Daemon.

-The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.
+Connect the Current12 Bricklet to a

-Now you can connect the Current12 Bricklet to any :ref:`Brick <product_overview_bricks>`.
-You should have received a suitable cable with the Bricklet.
-Connect a Motor and a Battery to the Bricklet as displayed in the following image (or anything else connected in series to the Current12 Bricklet that produces a current).
+:ref:`Brick <product_overview_bricks>` with the supplied cable.
+Connect a motor and a battery to the Bricklet as displayed in the following image (or anything else connected in series to the Current12 Bricklet that produces a current).

 .. image:: /Images/Bricklets/bricklet_current_master_600.jpg
    :scale: 100 %
-   :alt: Master Brick with connected Current12 Bricklet, Battery and Motor
+   :alt: Current12 Bricklet with Battery and Motor connected to Master Brick
    :align: center
    :target: ../../_images/Bricklets/bricklet_current_master_1200.jpg

-If you connect the Brick to the PC over USB, you should see a tab named "Current12 Bricklet" in the Brick Viewer after you pressed "connect".
+If you connect the Brick to the PC over USB, you should see a new tab named "Current12 Bricklet" in the Brick Viewer after a moment.
 Select this tab.

 If everything went as expected you can now see the current used by the motor and a graph that shows the current over time.

 .. image:: /Images/Bricklets/bricklet_current12_brickv.jpg
    :scale: 100 %